GonzaloManoukian/jwt-auth-login/README.md

 * Deploy project to make it available for testing
 * Add token expiration and refresh token
 * Security improvements and continuous research to improve functionalities.
+---
+As previously read, the project is still in development.
+With this in mind, pull-requests and suggestions are welcome! ☺️